-Within the study area there is approximately 802.32 lineal feet of sidewalk.
+Within the study area there is approximately 430 lineal feet of sidewalk.
 After reviewing the conditions in the field, the following is how the sidewalk conditions breakdown within the study area:

-- 0 (0.00%) lineal feet of adequate sidewalk - 337.65 (42.1%) lineal feet of deteriorating sidewalk

-• 464.67 (57.9%) lineal feet of no sidewalk.
+- 0 (0.00%) lineal feet of adequate sidewalk - 0 (0.00%) lineal feet of deteriorating sidewalk - 428 (100.00%) lineal feet of no sidewalk.
 There was no sidewalk deemed to be dilapidated.

-Overall, 100% of the sidewalks are in either a deteriorating state or completely missing.
+Overall, 100% of the area had no sidewalks available along the public streets.
 Missing sidewalk is as bad as dilapidated or deteriorating sidewalk since there is no safe place to walk other than across someone else's property or in the street.
 See Figure 5 for the locations of these sidewalks.